Recall Requirements for Automotive Manufacturers

 - Contacting consumers with the product or vehicle about the recall

 - Explaining what the recall entails, including how to get necessary repairs or replacements

 - Releasing a public statement about the recall

 Auto part defects can be avoided with careful safety testing, but if an auto parts company fails to detect any product dangers, it may be liable for injuries that result from the defective item.

 If you or a loved one has sustained an injury due to an unsafe auto part, you should not have to cover the cost of your injuries alone.
-For more information about how we can help you seek justice for your pain and suffering, contact a New York injury lawyer of Hach & Rose, LLP, by calling (212) 779-0057 today.
+For more information about how we can help you seek justice for your pain and suffering, and get you the compensation you are entitled to, contact a New York defective drugs and product lawyer of Hach & Rose, LLP, by calling (212) 779-0057 today.